Depth-Oriented Transpersonal Psychologist & Psychotherapist

 -

-Not yet ready to work with trauma material in a way that may temporarily increase emotional activation between sessions
+Not yet ready to engage trauma material in a way that may temporarily increase emotional activation between sessions

-If any of these describe your current situation, we can explore alternative supports and determine a safer timeline and pathway—whether that means stabilization work first, coordination with your treatment team, or a different modality that better matches your needs right now.
+If any of these reflect your current situation, we can explore a safer timeline and pathway forward—whether that means stabilization first, coordination with your treatment team, or a different modality that better fits your needs right now.